How to know that your communications agency isn’t working

 If your agency does not understand its brand strategy, it is probably doing a lot of things wrong.
 Brand strategy is not only about the products or services you offer, but also about how you want to be perceived by your customers, the market and other stakeholders.
 Your agency must breathe your brand values, as much of your content is generated by the agency.
 If it doesn’t understand you, neither will the market.
 And it will waste hours and hours of work in continuous corrections, disappointments and misunderstandings.

-In most cases, the cause of this situation is a lack of seniority and dedication in the agency team.
-Sometimes -it is worth remembering-, the client must also dedicate some time to train, educate and impregnate the agency with the values of its brand.
-There are companies such as IKEA or Five Guys that dedicate their first weeks of relationship with their agencies to integrate their team into their work routines as if they were a member of the company they serve.
+Almost always, the cause of this situation is a lack of seniority and dedication within the agency team.
+Sometimes—it is worth remembering—the client must also devote some time to training, educating, and instilling the agency with their brand values.
+There are companies such as IKEA and Five Guys that dedicate the first few weeks of their relationship with their agencies to integrating their team into their work routines as if they were just another member of the company they serve.

 You feel that your project is not important to your agency.

-We said in the post How to choose an agency, that it is relevant to know the weight of your account in the agency’s bank account, to know the interest of your brand.
+In our post How to choose an agency, we said that it is important to know how much weight your account carries in the agency’s bank account, in order to gauge the interest in your brand.
 However, sometimes your agency’s lack of interest is not motivated by a modest fee but by laziness.
-If you notice that the account manager is often absent from work meetings or that the person who attends you is the most junior member of the team….
-Stand up for yourself!
-Maybe you are no longer important to your agency but they haven’t told you because a few extra euros is always nice.
-Or maybe your team is demotivated because they work too hard (and get paid too little) and share too many clients and not enough brains.
-If you have this problem, it might be best to look for a new communications agency that brings more dedication.
+If you notice that the account manager does not usually attend work meetings or that you are being dealt with by the most junior member of the team… Stand your ground!
+You may no longer be important to your agency, but they haven’t told you because a few extra euros always come in handy.
+Or perhaps the team is demotivated because they work hard (and are poorly paid) and share many clients and few brains.
+If you have this problem, perhaps the best thing to do is to look for a new communications agency that will be more dedicated.

 Your agency fails to meet deadlines